esa-cci/esa-climate-toolbox/.devcontainer/README.md

 ### 1. Open the Codespace

-1. Navigate to the GitHub repository for the ESA Climate Toolbox.
+1. Navigate to the GitHub repository for the ESA CCI Toolbox.
 2. Click on the **Code** button and select **Open with Codespaces**.
 3. If a Codespace does not already exist, create a new one by clicking **+ New Codespace** or **[Create codespace on main]**.

 This should spawn the codespace in a new browser tab.
 ![Click [Create codespace on main]](<images/Screenshot 2024-09-06 at 5.11.58 PM.png>)